OfficeDev/office-js-docs-pr/docs/develop/sso-in-office-add-ins.md

 #### When to call the method

-If your add-in cannot be used when no user is logged into Office, then you should call `getAccessToken` *when the add-in launches* and pass `{ allowSignInPrompt: true }` in the `options` parameter of `getAccessToken`.
+If your add-in cannot be used when no user is logged into Office, then you should call `getAccessToken` *when the add-in launches* and pass `allowSignInPrompt: true` in the `options` parameter of `getAccessToken`.

 If the add-in has some functionality that doesn't require a logged in user, then you call `getAccessToken` *when the user takes an action that requires a logged in user*.
 There is no significant performance degradation with redundant calls of `getAccessToken` because Office caches the bootstrap token and will reuse it, until it expires, without making another call to the AAD v.
 2.0 endpoint whenever `getAccessToken` is called.
 So you can add calls of `getAccessToken` to all functions and handlers that initiate an action where the token is needed.